factom-protocol/FIP/FIPS/config.md

 ; Sub-path relative to HomeDir for the block extractor ;dbDataStorePath = data/export

-; Enable the use of the FastBoot file to cache block validation ;dbFastBoot = true
+; Disable the use of the FastBoot file to cache block validation ;dbNoFastBoot = false

 ; Create a FastBoot entry every X blocks ;dbFastBootRate = 1000

 ; ---------------- P2P ----------------
-; If disabled, the node will not connect to a network ;p2pEnable = true
+; Disable the peer to peer network

-; If enabled, peers will be persisted to disk ;p2pPeerFile = true
+;p2pDisable = false

+; Don't load peers from disk on boot and don't persist peers ;p2pNoPeerCache = false

 ; The default ports used for network connections ;p2pPort = 8108